WWE Announces David Arquette Is Returning To In-Ring Action And Twitter Goes Nuts

 — Ref Chris Sharpe (@RefChrisSharpe) May 20, 2018

-WWE could have teased the entertainer coming to the company for numerous reasons; it could be because it’s simply an entertaining topic, or they may be gauging fans’ reactions since David Arquette wrestling for the company could help give them a boost in viewership, considering the company’s ratings have been on a dramatic decline over the last several years.
+WWE could have teased the entertainer coming to the company for numerous reasons; it could be because it’s simply an entertaining topic, or they may be gauging fans’ reactions since David Arquette wrestling for the company could help give them a boost in viewership, considering the company’s ratings have been on a dramatic decline over the last several years, as reported by Sportskeeda.